-Looking for boats in the middle of a pandemic, when it’s a safe recreational activity, is a shit though.
+Looking for boats in the middle of a pandemic, when it’s a safe recreational activity, is a pain in the butt though.
 Normally, the market would be awash with boats for sale, now, they were in short supply & demand was bumping costs up.
-Here in Canada, you could fairly easily get a boat from the States or even Europe normally, but these days, with all the borders shut between countries, you really are stuck with the local market, there aren’t that many out there.
+Here in Canada, you could normally fairly easily, get a boat from the States or even Europe, but these days, with all the borders shut between countries, you really are stuck with the local market, & there aren’t that many out there.

 After some searching online for a few months through the winter, we started to notice the market pickup again at the end of February (2021).
-By March, we had looked at a few boats seriously already & put in an offer on one boat that we liked, but fortunately didn’t get put forward to the owners (thank goodness for dodgy boat sales guys, just like other sales people).
+By March, we had looked at a few boats seriously already & put in an offer on one boat that we liked, but fortunately didn’t get put forward to the owners (thank goodness for dodgy boat sales guys).
 At the time we were annoyed & disappointed, it was certainly a lesson learnt.

 Fortuitously, the boat broker (not affiliated with the dodgy AF guy) that we were dealing with locally, told us about the one we ended up buying that same week & connected us with the broker who was looking after the sale directly.

 Our soon to be ours boat, went up for sale on a Friday.
 We organised to physically see it on the Saturday, & put in an offer immediately, which was accepted (conditional on a survey & float test) & the boat purchase process was started.
 To say that the market is HOT is an understatement.